sychen52/nest-camera-site/README.md

 # nest-camera-site
-Capture images from a nest camera and host in a local server
+Capture images from a nest camera and host in a local server.

 ## Configuration
 `issueToken`, `cookie` and `apikey` can be obtain by following the following instruction: